 Goal of Program

 Maryknoll Lay Missioners are men, women, couples and families called to live and work with marginalized communities and people in Africa, Asia and the Americas, responding to basic needs and helping to create a more just and compassionate world.
-Based in the rich tradition of Catholic Social Teaching, missioners serve in the fields of Health, Education Sustainable Development, Justice & Peace, and Pastoral Care – accompanying marginalized communities and challenging unjust structures that perpetuate poverty.
+Based in the rich tradition of Catholic Social Teaching, missioners serve in the fields of Health, Education Sustainable Development, Justice & Peace, and Pastoral Care – accompanying marginalized communities and challenging unjust structures that perpetuate poverty and oppression.
 Maryknoll lay missioners come from diverse backgrounds and life experiences, but are brought together by a common desire to serve others, live simply, walk humbly, be transformed through incredible encounters with other peoples and cultures, and find spiritual growth on the sacred ground of the other.

 Type of Placement

 Our priority ministry areas are: health care, education, sustainable development, peace and justice, and pastoral ministry.

 Bolivia, Brazil, Cambodia, El Salvador, Haiti, Kenya-South Sudan, Tanzania, and US-Mexico Border.

 3.5 years, renewable.
 In addition to the 3.5 year placements in all service areas, 2.5 year placement options are also available in Tanzania, Bolivia, US-Mexico Border, and El Salvador.